desperadoduck/plugin.video.longnow/README.md

 Please enter your username and password of that website in the settings dialog of this plugin.

+To use ths plugin you need to have Kodi installed.
+Kodi is a platform independent media player which runs e.g. on Windows, Android, Linux, MacOS and iOS.
+For more information and downloads see their website at https://kodi.tv .

 Note: This is not an official plugin of the Long Now Foundation, but my private project, so please don't bother them if anything breaks.
 This might easily be the case, as there is no official interface other than the human-readable website